juliedev-web/Apo-Engrainons-nous/README.md

 sudo apt-get update
 sudo apt-get install nodejs npm
 ```
+NPM is a module

-When is good, to verify the installation, run this :
+When is good, to verify the installed version, run this :
 ```
 nodejs --version
 ```